iamwithnail/travelblog/_posts/2020-08-02-travel-in-corona-time.markdown

 ---
 layout: post
-title:  "Travelling to Switzerland via France "
+title:  "Planning in a Pandemic"
 date:   2020-08-02 16:25:00 +0100
 categories: france, switzerland, 2020, coronavirus
 ---
 {% include ga-code.html %}

-## Planning and Travelling in a time of Corona
+## Planning and Travelling in a public health crisis

 All of the posts that follow in the 2020 trip are noted on the basis that:
 - we're extremely fortunate (and grateful) to be in a position where we can travel at all